futtta/autoptimize/readme.txt

 = How can I use the code in autoptimize_helper.php_example? =

 Although you could add the code to your theme's functions.php, it would get overwritten with your next theme update.
-Therefor it is better to either create a helper plugin of your own or to simply use [the Code Snippets plugin](https://wordpress.org/plugins/code-snippets/) to manage your custom code.
+Therefor it is better to either create a helper plugin of your own or to simply use [the Code Snippets plugin](https://wordpress.org/plugins/code-snippets/) to manage any custom code.

 = How does CDN work? =